jzh18/NeedleDDD/README.md

 * Eric Olsson:
     * Eric investigated how to achieve the project goal of decentralized machine learning, while retaining sufficient privacy and security.
 He formulated a threat model for the proposed decentralized needle scheme.
 He then surveyed relevant work in decentralized data marketplaces, federated learning, and machine learning.
 This survey found OmniLytics, a highly relevant blockchain-based secure data trading marketplace.
 Eric finally highlighted remaining flaws within the threat model, and future work.
 This work is described in the 'Decentralized S&P Analysis' section.

+* Qi Shao:
+    * Implement model parallel training, split model layers into different gpu and pass intermedidate forward and backward result.
+    * Implement datapipeline model parallel training, spilt data into batches to flow in pipeline and work together with model parallel training.
+Try to improve the performance.